-So Arrd set his path to the west, to the Blue Mountains and the home of the mythical creature.
-For a day he followed upstream a branch of the Allegewa River.
+So Arrd set his path to the west, toward the Blue Mountains and the home of the mythical creature.
+For a day he followed a branch of the Allegewa River, upstream.
 The way was easy, but by afternoon he saw the stream was turning north and away from the direction of the setting sun.
-To the west, Arrd saw the rising mountains, but no path to show the way to them.
+To the west, Arrd saw the rising mountains, but no path showed the way to them.
 Without hesitation he turned from the well-worn path along the stream and set his purpose to reach the mountains by the next day.

 Arrd called out: “Most Honored One, I come bearing not a gift, but that which was stolen from you by one of the humans from my world.
 Please forgive our mortal understanding of good and evil and accept us despite our shortcomings.”

 Arrd was astonished to hear the dragon speak.
-For a moment he was tongue-tied, but then he found the words to respond: “I….I have and I ask that you release the curse of death on my village.”
+For a moment he was tongue-tied, but then he found the words to respond: “I….I have . . . and I ask that you release the curse of death on my village.”

 “It is done”, said the dragon, “and for your courage and love for all, I give you the gift of common understanding.”
 Bowing low before the dragon, Arrd laid the ruby-hued stone on the ground before the cave entrance and turned from the lair of the copper-colored beast.